Find Trade Colleges

 • Turn in money and receipts collected along mail routes.

-Things a Postal Service Mail Carrier Should Know How to Do
+Skills Needed to be a Postal Service Mail Carrier

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.